 The inpatient consult service focuses on consultative nephrology service at Geisinger Medical Center (GMC).
 The clinical settings range from the emergency department, medical and surgical wards, and intensive care units.
 When assigned to the inpatient service the fellow is part of a team consisting of an attending nephrologist, residents, a clinical pharmacist, as well as additional trainees (medical students, pharmacy students).

 The inpatient dialysis service provides care and oversight of patients with end stage renal disease admitted to the hospital.
-Nephrology service is responsible for all aspects of care related to renal support and acts as co-managers in conjunction with hospitalist and other primary services.
+Nephrology service is responsible for all aspects of care related to renal support and acts as co-managers in conjunction with hospital medicine and other primary services.

 The nephrology transplantation service offers a wide variety of clinical experiences including inpatient transplantation consultative services, allograft biopsies and interpretation of pathology data, outpatient follow up of transplant recipients, pre-transplant evaluations, donor evaluations and a comprehensive curriculum of lectures and presentations aimed at developing the knowledge base needed to develop competency in transplantation nephrology.